Bianchi IX model: Reducing phase space: Absolute dynamics

-It is clear that the r.h.s. of (\ref{sim14}) and (\ref{sim15}) blows up at this point.
-We exclude from further analyses both singular points (\ref{sim18}) and (\ref{sim19}).
-All other points are regular, i.e. are not critical.
+It is clear that the right-hand side of (\ref{sim14}) and (\ref{sim15}) blow up at this point.
+We exclude from further analysis both singular points (\ref{sim18}) and (\ref{sim19}).
+All other points are regular, i.e., are not critical.